The Best Audition Songs for Anne of Green Gables – by Character

 Do you have an upcoming audition for Anne of Green Gables?
 Well unless you have specifically been asked to sing a song from the show that you’re auditioning for, it’s generally best not to.
 That said, you should still show off similar vocals and personality.
 So here’s our list of audition songs for Anne of Green Gables, broken down by character.

-Since Anne of Green Gables is a musical from the 1960s, the following songs are a mix of golden/post-golden age musicals as well.
-In addition, there are lots of light-hearted vibes below in order to match the style of the show.
+Since Anne of Green Gables is a 1960s musical, the following songs are from between the 1950s – 1960s.
+There are also lots of light-hearted vibes below to match the musical’s style.

 Step 1: Read your audition details